cwaitt/Trine_Teaching_Demo/Lect_Notes/AB-Theory-lect.md

 ## Brønsted Theory

-The Arrhenius definition helps identify many types of compunds which are acids and bases, however is limited because they only apply to aqueous solutions.
+The Arrhenius definition helps identify many types of compounds which are acids and bases, however is limited because they only apply to aqueous solutions.
 A broader definition was was proposed by Johannes Brønsted in 1932 to classify a larger group of compounds as acids or bases.
 A **Brønsted acid** is a *proton donor* and a **Brønsted base** is a *proton acceptor*.
 This definition does not require acids and bases to be in aqueous solution, just that acids donate a proton and bases accept one.
 Lets take our HCl example above:

 <p align='center'>
 <img src="https://latex.codecogs.com/svg.image?\small&space;\text{HCl(aq)}\rightarrow\text{H}^{&plus;}\text{(aq)}&plus;\text{Cl}^{-}\text{(aq)}" />